1.4 Learning Through Activities

 In the videos below, our case studies Karen, Levene, and Shehnaz speak about their learning.
 As you watch each video, think about the following question: What sort of learning experiences has each person had since leaving school?

-When you’ve finished watching the videos, make an entry in your Learning Journal with the title “Activity 1.1: Learning Experiences” and write down your answers.
-Then read the comments on this activity by clicking “Reveal comment.”
+When you’ve finished watching the videos, write down your answers and then read the comments on this activity by clicking “Reveal comment.”

 Transcript: Karen (her own words are spoken by an actress)